 - The reason one spouse desires the sale

-- Which spouse resides in the home currently
+- Which spouse currently resides in the home

-Protecting Your Rights During a Divorce
+Protecting Your Rights During a Divorce in Minnesota

 An attorney can prevent your spouse from: